Jewelzufo/granite-duo-v1/QUICK_START.md

 ## 📦 What You've Received

-This is a complete, production-ready dual-agent system implementing cutting-edge agentic AI patterns using IBM's Granite3-MoE:1B model.
+This is a complete, dual-agent system implementing cutting-edge agentic AI patterns using IBM's super-efficient Granite3-MoE:1B model.

 ### Package Contents